abdullahazmy/Debian-repo/README.md

 ---

 #### Notes
+- Is better to install gnome first if it's your first time with linux
 - To run a script type `chmod +x scriptname`  and make sure to be at the directory of the script
 - Then run `sudo ./scriptname`